LucasStevenson/CS151-CareerQ/README.md

 ## Code and Report Contributions ##
  * Rio Taiga - Created Student Dashboard, Company Dashboard using ReactJS (focused on frontend) which connects to backend, and created Use Case Diagram as well as State Diagram.
- * Lucas Stevenson - Implemented the backend using Java Spark and managed user authorization with JsonWebTokens.
-Also created the register and login page on top of writing code on the frontend to connect to the backend.
+ * Lucas Stevenson - Implemented the entire backend.
+Used Java Spark to manage all the API endpoints and JsonWebTokens to handle user authorization.
+On the frontend, created the register and login page on top of writing code on other pages to connect to the backend.
  * James Kim - Created Class Diagram and Sequence Diagram.
 Created Admin Dashboard, Event Table, Profile Page, CSS Style Sheet using ReactJS.

 ## Problem/Issue to Resolve ##